The State of Shopify in 2023: 30+ New Statistics

 Shopify’s $4.6 billion in revenue in 2021 represented a 58% jump over 2020's $2.9 billion.
 Shopify divides its revenue into two categories: subscription solutions and merchant solutions.
 Merchant solutions represent 70% of Shopify’s revenue.

-Shopify is the third-largest online services company in the world (Statista)
+Shopify is the 10th-largest online services company in the world (Statista)

-It’s unlikely Shopify will ever surpass the top two service companies (Amazon and Alibaba), but they rank well ahead of other big names like Uber, Airbnb, and Doordash.
+It’s unlikely Shopify will ever surpass the top two service companies (Amazon and Alibaba), but they rank well ahead of other big names like Doordash and eBay.